Skip to main content

 What Are the Deeper Metabolic Consequences?

 The influence of sex hormones permeates nearly every aspect of metabolic health.
-Testosterone, for instance, has a profound effect on by promoting myogenesis (muscle growth) and inhibiting adipogenesis (fat storage).
+Testosterone, for instance, has a profound effect on body composition by promoting myogenesis (muscle growth) and inhibiting adipogenesis (fat storage).
 It also improves insulin sensitivity, which is a key determinant of metabolic health.

 Clinical studies have shown that restoring testosterone to youthful physiological levels in hypogonadal men can lead to significant reductions in visceral adipose tissue and improvements in glycemic control.
 These effects are mediated at the cellular level, where testosterone influences gene expression related to lipid metabolism and glucose uptake.

-In women, the balance between estrogen and is critical for metabolic homeostasis.
+In women, the balance between estrogen and progesterone is critical for metabolic homeostasis.
 Estrogen plays a role in regulating body fat distribution and insulin sensitivity.
 The decline in estrogen during menopause is associated with a shift toward central adiposity and an increased risk of metabolic syndrome.

 Progesterone has its own metabolic functions and also modulates the effects of estrogen.
 The goal of hormone therapy in postmenopausal women is to restore a favorable hormonal milieu that supports lean body mass and metabolic flexibility.